nginx-clojure/nginx-clojure/example-projects/c-module-integration-example/README.md

 1. x-module will initialize the Java handler say  HelloHandler if it has not been initialized
 2. x-module will set the value of variable `my_array` to "hello, world"
-3. x-module will invoke HelloHandler by nginx-clojure API
+3. x-module will invoke MyHandler by nginx-clojure API
-4. HelloHandler will get the value of variable `my_array` and set the upper-cased result back to variable `my_array`
+4. MyHandler will get the value of variable `my_array` and set the upper-cased result back to variable `my_array`
 5. x-module the the new value of variable `my_array`, viz "HELLO, WORLD" and sent it to the client.